Formalising Ordinal Partition Relations Using Isabelle/HOL: A proof of the Nash-Williams theorem

-Since the Nash-Williams partition theorem has been used in so many different contexts, it is not surprising that the terminology diversified as well: most concepts ended up having more than one name.
-Here we follow a couple of references we find particularly nice: the survey paper \cite{CarroyPequignot} by Raphaël Carroy and Yann Pequignot, and the book \cite{MR2603812} by Todor{\v c}evi{\'c}.

-The theorem basically says that if we divide a front on a set $A$ into a finite number of pieces, then one of them will contain a front on some infinite subset $A'$ of $A$.
+The theorem basically says that if we divide a thin set on a set $A$ of natural numbers into a finite number of pieces, then one of them will contain a thin set on some infinite subset $A'$ of $A$.
 This is the analogue of the version of the pigeonhole principle which says that if an infinite set is divided into a finite number of pieces, then one of the pieces is infinite.
-It is often said, including by Larson~\cite{Jean}, that the theorem is a Ramsey-type statement.
-Note however that Ramsey's theorem applies to colourings of \emph{pairs} of elements of $\omega$, while the Nash-Williams theorem applies to colouring singletons in a front.
-The analogue of the theorem applying to pairs of elements of a front is easily seen to be false.
-We shall prove the Nash-Williams theorem in the following version, which easily yields the informal statement mentioned above by applying the theorem finitely many times.
+Notice that Theorem \ref{nashwilliams} yields this by applying the theorem finitely many times.